JarnaChao09/Koffect/design_notes/context.md

   - qualified function calls will be symmetric to qualified `this`
-    - tangential unknown: should qualified `this` allow for the access of the passed in context receiver? this would allow for the creation of a `context(T) fun <T> given(): T = this@T` function to "summon" the current context object within a context function. unclear as to if qualified `this` should be allowed in context lambdas (leaning towards should not)
+    - tangential unknown: should qualified `this` allow for the access of the passed in context receiver? this would allow for the creation of a `context(T) fun <T> given(): T = this@T` function to "summon" the current context object within a context function. unclear as to if qualified `this` should be allowed in context lambdas (leaning towards should not, however, if it was allowed, then receivers would be generalized as accessible through `this` when inside any body of code that has a tied receiver both contextual and dispatched)
 - using a nested `with` will allow for similar "pinning" as described above.
 Nesting `with(A, B)` within `with(otherA, otherB, C)` will result in calls to be `foo` to be semantically equivalent to `foo@A,B,_(a,b,c)`
 - using qualified function calls would allow for the "removal" of a context from the current scope per function invocation